arman-ag/file-tree/README.md

 ```

+# to use app:

-chose your Intended folder then you add file or folder there
+first chose your Intended folder then you can add file or folder in there